yashladd/solar_water_heater/README.md

 $$Q_{aux} = \sum \left[ (q_L - q_{Ls})  \cdot t \right]^+ $$

-Where the + sign indicates that only the positive values of the equation are taken, meaning the auxiliary is only used when the solar energy is not full able to meet the load demand ( $T_{st} \leq T_L$ ).
+Where the + sign indicates that only the positive values of the equation are taken, meaning the auxiliary is only used when the solar energy is not fully able to meet the load demand ( $T_{st} \leq T_L$ ).

 Therefore the solar fraction ($F$) can be calculated as: